Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/th-TH/maintain-guides-how-to-nominate-axialunar.md

 ## Using Command-Line Interface (CLI)

 Apart from using the AXIASolar-JS UI to participate in the staking, you can do all these things in CLI instead.
-The CLI approach allows you to interact with the AXIASolar / AXIALunar network without going to the PolkadoJS dashboard.
+The CLI approach allows you to interact with the AXIASolar / AXIALunar network without going to the AxiadoJS dashboard.

 ### Step 1: Install @axiasolar-js/api-cli